 Yakuza 6 is the final chapter in Kazuma Kiryu’s story.
-The story kicks off immediately after the events of Yakuza 5, where Kazuma has been arrested by the Tokyo police for his past crimes.
+The story kicks off immediately after the events of Yakuza 5, where the Tokyo police have arrested Kazuma for his past crimes.
 Kazuma goes quietly with the officers in order for his adoptive daughter, Haruka Sawamura, who had recently retired as an idol and revealed her connection to Kazuma, and the other orphaned children of Morning Glory Orphanage to live in peace.
-Fast forward three years and Kazuma is out of prison, but Haruka had left Morning Glory to protect the orphanage, and Kazuma searches for her, only to find out that she had been in a hit-and-run, and suffered injuries while protecting her infant son, Haruto.
+Fast forward three years and Kazuma is out of prison, but Haruka had left Morning Glory to protect the orphanage, and Kazuma searches for her, only to find out that she has been in a hit-and-run and suffered injuries while protecting her infant son, Haruto.
 Now Kazuma must travel to the last place Haruka was in order to find her son’s father, as well as the hit-and-run driver that left Haruka comatose.

 What you will notice right from the jump is that Yakuza 6 does not stray from the formula that has made the series a massive hit in the United States.
 Your typical chain of events in Yakuza involves your main story missions, your sub-stories, mini-games, and mini-fights.
-It’s an open world adventure, while confined to one specific town or city, that affords you so much in the way of exploration and figuring out exactly how you want to move around.
-I enjoyed spending time exploring not only Kamurocho but also exploring Onomichi in Hiroshima, seeing what each city had to offer.
+It’s an open-world adventure, while confined to one specific town or city, that affords you so much in the way of exploration and figuring out exactly how you want to move around.
+I enjoyed spending time exploring Kamurocho and exploring Onomichi in Hiroshima, seeing what each city had to offer.

-Onomichi is not a small town, but it has that small town charm.
+Onomichi is not a small town, but it has that small-town charm.
 From your first entry into the Onomichi, the working man vibe hits you square in the face.
 However, there is a lot of history in this part of the prefecture.
 When you first get into the city, you’re put right by the docks.
 Onomichi is a shipbuilding town, and it definitely has that vibe.
-However, there are some hidden beauties in the town that you have to see to believe.
+However, you have to see some hidden beauties in the town to believe.
 One of my favorite things about Onomichi is walking around the area just north of the Hirose Family Office, where the cemetery and shrine are, as well as the observatory deck of Senkouji.
 The scenery in Onomichi is as breathtaking as Kamurocho’s city landscape and accentuates the natural charm of the city’s working-class nature.

-If you’re familiar with Yakuza, you are familiar with the majority of the characters that have appeared in the series.
+If you’re familiar with Yakuza, you are familiar with most of the characters that have appeared in the series.
 If not, here is a rundown of the main characters of the story.

-- Kazuma Kiryu – Also known as the Dragon of Dojima, he is a former member and 4th chairman of the Tojo Clan.
-After the events of Yakuza 5, he served a three-year stint in prison in order to get the heat off of his adoptive niece, Haruka, and the members of the Morning Glory Orphanage that they manage.
+Kazuma Kiryu – Also known as the Dragon of Dojima, is a former member and 4th chairman of the Tojo Clan.
+After the events of Yakuza 5, he served a three-year stint in prison to get the heat off of his adoptive niece, Haruka, and the members of the Morning Glory Orphanage that they manage.

-- Haruka Sawamura – A former idol, she retired from the idol scene after revealing her ties to Kiryu during her final concert in an act of defiance.
+Haruka Sawamura – A former idol, she retired from the idol scene after revealing her ties to Kiryu during her final concert in the act of defiance.
 She ends up in a coma after a hit-and-run accident in Kamurocho.

-- Haruto Sawamura – The infant son of Haruka Sawamura, taken in by Kiryu in an effort to find his father.
+Haruto Sawamura – The infant son of Haruka Sawamura, taken in by Kiryu to find his father.

-- Shun Akiyama – Kiryu’s closest friend and owner of Sky Finance, he was forced into hiding during Kiryu’s three-year prison sentence
+Shun Akiyama – Kiryu’s closest friend and owner of Sky Finance, was forced into hiding during Kiryu’s three-year prison sentence.

-- Makoto Date – A member of the Tokyo Police’s Detective Unit, he has been by Kiryu’s side since the beginning, looking out for the Dragon of Dojima.
+Makoto Date – A member of the Tokyo Police’s Detective Unit has been by Kiryu’s side since the beginning, looking out for the Dragon of Dojima.

-- Yuta Usami – A member of the Hirose Family. a quiet, yet sensible young man, he has an unusual investment in finding the person behind Haruka’s accident.
+Yuta Usami – A member of the Hirose Family. a quiet yet sensible young man, has an unusual investment in finding the person behind Haruka’s accident.

 Despite the staggering amount of characters that you encounter throughout the story, the writers manage to keep their individual personalities present in each of their lines.
 This helped with the immersion factor, creating a story where you can feasibly get behind one character, hate them the next, and then have a bit of sympathy for them.
 For example, the character development that Nagumo goes through in the middle chapters produces a quite likable idiot-archetype character whose loyalty is unmatched throughout the series.
 Regardless if it’s Hirose or Kiryu, Nagumo’s undying loyalty and the way he can handle himself made him grow on me.

-This is the first game where Kiryu only has one fighting style, but it doesn’t get stale, as the stat building system is extremely simple this go round.
+This is the first game where Kiryu only has one fighting style, but it doesn’t get stale, as the stat building system is straightforward this go-round.
 Everything you do will provide you with a specific amount of EXP points.
 Which in turn can be used to level up several attributes such as Strength, Agility, Spirit, Technique, and Charm.
-Each of the EXP sections tie to either one or two of your stats to help level them up from Rank E (the lowest rank,) to Rank A (the highest rank.)
-There are also skills that you can learn using the different EXP points, such as different finishing moves and Heat actions that you can perform.
-EXP points can be earned by playing the game as normal, playing any of the mini-games, getting winning random fights and even by eating at different cafes and restaurants.
+Each of the EXP sections ties to either one or two of your stats to help level them up from Rank E (the lowest rank) to Rank A (the highest rank.)
+You can also learn skills using the different EXP points, such as different finishing moves and Heat actions that you can perform.
+EXP points can be earned by playing the game as normal, playing any mini-games, getting winning random fights, and eating at different cafes and restaurants.
 Your stats and interactions can also be augmented by different items that you receive by clearing sub-stories or buying them at pawn shops.
 Take the Morning Glory photo that you have from the beginning of the game.
 When that item is equipped, your chances of getting into random brawls go down slightly, making it a little easier to get from one place to the next.